mariellefoster/marf-books/README.md

 - Emily Nagoski: Burnout
 - Daryl Gregory: The Album of Dr. Moreau
 - Sarah Pinsker: We Are Satellites
+- S. Qiouyi Lu: In the Watchful City

 ## Next
 (already acquired)